It’s a disturbing sight. You open the door to your relatively new, upscale car – and see worn, dry or cracked leather upholstery inside.

 In any event, be aware that many conditioning products can damage leather; always test a cleaner or conditioner on a small, “hidden” area of the upholstery to make sure it doesn’t create a film, leave the surface sticky, darken the leather or cause other types of damage.
 Light-colored leathers are particularly at risk for darkening.

 It’s easy to wait until tomorrow when a task doesn’t have to be done today.
 Putting off conditioning for the leather upholstery in your car, however, is a mistake which can leave you cursing yourself for procrastinating.
-Buying the best leather conditioner available, and using it religiously, will keep your car’s leather in great shape for the life of the vehicle.
+Buying a leather conditioner and using it religiously, will keep your car’s leather in great shape for the life of the vehicle.